whyowisp/token-of-exchange/docs/ToE-requirements.md

 *Once there was a serene island, far away from the mainland.
 The residents no longer remembered how or why they came to be there — only that they were ten, and the outside world was unknown to them.
 They lived quietly, self-sufficiently.
 Water was carried from the fountain, and each person cultivated their own small plot of land.
 There was no excess, no luxury.
 Just enough to sustain themselves.*

-*Then one day, the Elder of the village — in a haze of senile inspiration — declared a new order:*
+*Then, one day, the Elder of the village — in solemn conviction of a divine message — declared a new order:*

 > *“From this day on, everyone must make their living through an abstraction called a* **workshop**. *And no one may trade without another abstraction, called a* **Token**. *This decree,” he claimed, “comes from above.
 Beware the wrath that shall follow if it is not obeyed.”*